OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/office.context.md

 Gets an object that represents the custom settings or state of a mail add-in saved to a user's mailbox.

-The `RoamingSettings` object lets you store and access data for a mail add-in that is stored in a user's mailbox, so that is available to that add-in when it is running from any host client application used to access that mailbox.
+The `RoamingSettings` object lets you store and access data for a mail add-in that is stored in a user's mailbox, so that is available to that add-in when it is running from any Office client application used to access that mailbox.

 ##### Type